 During my 5 days in London and 3 days in Paris I:

-- Walked all around London and Paris – through museums and sites, back and forth over the Thames and from pub to pub to pub (there were many); hiked from the Greenwich train station uphill to the Royal Observatory; strolled five miles through the Louvre and all the way from Notre Dame, up the Champs-Élysées from Place de la Concorde to the Arc de Triomphe.
+➤ Walked all around London and Paris – through museums and sites, back and forth over the Thames and from pub to pub to pub (there were many); hiked from the Greenwich train station uphill to the Royal Observatory; strolled five miles through the Louvre and all the way from Notre Dame, up the Champs-Élysées from Place de la Concorde to the Arc de Triomphe.
+(Make sure to pick up a Paris Museum Pass to save all the time and money possible!)

-- Toured the Tower of London, the WB Studios in Leavesden and stood waiting outside Buckingham Palace for almost two hours (er, minor planning error).
+➤ Toured the Tower of London, took the Harry Potter Studio Tour in Leavesden and stood waiting outside Buckingham Palace for almost two hours (er, minor planning error).

 (By the way, Zappos.com is THE BEST.
 They offer free next-day shipping and free returns–so if you don’t like a shoe or you need another size, trading them out is fast and completely free.
 But one of my favorite things about them is that, besides just showing you pictures of the shoe itself, they also provide a video of someone wearing them.
 Real people.
 Ladies, you get me.)